AutomataEngine/linmath.h/README.md

 # Math
-A small math library aimed at graphics programming Forked from https://github.com/datenwolf/linmath.h
+A small math library aimed at graphics programming<br/>
+Forked from https://github.com/datenwolf/linmath.h

 ### About